atsid/permissive/documents/ServiceMapping.md

 ### Remove Membership from Team

+This method will remove a member from the team.
+The authenticated user must have admin permissions for the team.

 * Github API - https://developer.github.com/v3/orgs/teams/#remove-team-membership
 * Github URL - DELETE /teams/:id/memberships/:username
 * node-github - https://github.com/mikedeboer/node-github/issues/221